-Provide advice and recommendations to the Board on all investment matters and discharge their investment duties solely in the interest of the members and benefit recipients with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.

-- 2. Make sufficient information available so that Board members can reasonably be expected to make prudent investment policy decisions. - 3.
+- 1. Provide advice and recommendations to the Board on all investment matters and discharge their investment duties solely in the interest of the members and benefit recipients with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims. - 2.
+Make sufficient information available so that Board members can reasonably be expected to make prudent investment policy decisions. - 3.
 Prepare necessary revisions to Investment Objectives and Policies, Investment Plans, Interim Directives, and other operating guidelines for Board consideration and adoption and effectively implement the Policies, Plans and Directives. - 4.
 Ensure that monitoring programs, including performance reporting that incorporates the Global Investment Performance Standards where appropriate, are in place in order to adequately inform the Board. - 5.
-Review asset allocation annually and conduct an asset liability study as needed.
+Review asset allocation annually.